mammaldiversity/mammaldiversity-org/README.md

 # mammaldiversity.org

 This project is a complete rewrite of the [Mammal Diversity Database (MDD)](httpss://www.mammaldiversity.org/) website.
+The live site is available at [mammaldiversity.org](https://www.mammaldiversity.org/).

 Our primary goals: